rsinghlab/OvO/README.md

-# One-Versus-Others Multimodal Attention

-This repository is the official implementation of [One-Versus-Others Attention: Scalable Multimodal Integration](https://arxiv.org/abs/2307.05435).
+# One-Versus-Others Attention: Scalable Multimodal Integration

 ## Description
-We present a multi-modal attention method that is domain-agnostic and does not rely on modality alignment or pairwise calculations, called as one-versus-others (OvO) attention.
+We present a multi-modal attention method that is domain-agnostic and does not rely on modality alignment or pairwise calculations, called one-versus-others (OvO) attention.
 OvO offers a novel approach that takes outputs from one modality encoder and computes the dot product against a weight matrix and the average of the weights from all other modalities encoders (hence the name, one versus others); this is repeated for each modality.
 Our approach reduces the computational complexity significantly, growing linearly with respect to number of modalities, unlike early fusion and cross-modal architectures, which grow quadratically.
 The figure below demonstrates our model:

 <img src="model_overview.png" width=2000>